MicrosoftDocs/azure-docs/articles/fxt-edge-filer/fxt-network.md

 > [!div class="checklist"]
 > * How to choose the type of network cable for your environment
-> * How to connect an FXT Edge Filer node to your datacenter network
+> * How to connect an Azure FXT Edge Filer node to your datacenter network
 > * How to route cables through the Cable Management Arm (CMA)

 ## Prerequisites

-Before starting this tutorial, the Edge Filer should be installed in a standard equipment rack.
+Before starting this tutorial, the Azure FXT Edge Filer should be installed in a standard equipment rack.
 The CMA should be installed on the filer node.

 ## Identify ports